The Name of Human Hand Bones

 The bones of the hand

-The total number of bones in the human hand is is 27, these are divided into three different groups:
+The total number of bones in the human hand is 27, and these are divided into three distinct groups:

 • Wrist bones or carpals